-Retail marketing is all about attracting customers.
-And the good thing is, whether your customers love to shop or hate it, its a necessity they have to fulfil!
+Retail marketing ideas are all about attracting customers.
+And the good thing is, whether your customers love to shop or hate it, its a necessity they have to fulfill!

 #1.
 Create a customer profile

 If you want to save money, the first step is narrowing down your target market.
 A well researched, small market segment will produce more productive results.

 To create a customer profile, study your most loyal customers and list down 5 of the most common traits based on the following characteristics:

 The next step is to compile your results and make a standard customer profile based on the most repeated characteristics.

 This customer profile will be the basis for your marketing strategy and knowing what type of customers to target.
 It will help you do the following:

 As the name suggests, geotargeting refers to targeting customers based on their location.
 If you’re a local food business, you will geotarget customers within a certain area of a city.

 However, if you have an online retail store you can even target customers nationwide!
 Technology has reduced many of the physical distances and thus, made geotargeting more efficient.